capturecadet/babel-workshop/README.md

 ### Step 1 - Make Webpack your friend (10 Minutes)

-* Set up a simple html page that pulls in a javascript file called index.js.
+* Set up a simple html page that pulls in a javascript file called `bundle.js`.
-* Use webpack to serve and watch changes on the js file.
+* Use commandline webpack to bundle another file called `index.js` into `bundle.js` using webpack.
+Have a play around with serving and watching changes on the file.
+* You can run commandline webpack by doing `node_modules/.bin/webpack`
-* Write some sample ES5 code that writes the sentence “Javascript Happy Funtimes!” to the document, and preview it in chrome.
+* In `index.js` write some sample ES5 code that writes the sentence “Javascript Happy Funtimes!” to the document, and preview it in chrome.
+If you have time, you could also try creating another .js file to require into `index.js`, to see webpack in action!

 ### Step 2 - Require some css files!
 (10 Minutes)